 Most countries created their own cannabis laws after it was criminalised… But ultimately, the majority ceased production of the species altogether.
 India, China, Vietnam, Russia, and a select few European nations were among the small number of countries that continued hemp production after this point.

-The simplest way to explain the reason that hemp and marijuana get mixed up is because they are the same plant; only bred differently.
+The simplest way to explain the reason that hemp and marijuana get mixed up is that they are the same plant; only bred differently.

-A common misconceptions about hemp is that it is defined by having male reproductive organs… this is not quite true.
-The primary purpose male cannabis plants serve is pollinating female plants to stimulate the production of seeds – they are not very useful for anything else.
+A common misconception about hemp is that it is defined as having male reproductive organs… this is not quite true.
+The primary purpose male cannabis plants serve is to pollinate female plants to stimulate the production of seeds – they are not very useful for anything else.
 In fact, male plants can be quite a nuisance to those growing for medicinal or recreational purposes.

 Female cannabis plants that have been pollinated by a male: Hemp